Saturday, December 30, 2017

 “I believe that the facts of science offer overwhelming evidence in support of the Humanist thesis of the inseparable coexistence of body and personality.
 To begin with, biology has conclusively shown that man and all other forms of life were the result, not of a supernatural act of creation by God, but of an infinitely long process of evolution probably stretching over at least three billions years….”

 A Supreme Mind still could have created the universe by means of a giant cosmic explosion of expanding matter to accomplish the formation of animal species through evolutionary processes.
 Consequently, the "humanist thesis" does not really negate the possibility of supernatural creation.
-The universe and the human body are so complex that countless factors remain unexplained or unproven.
+Further, the universe and the human body are so complex that countless factors remain unexplained or unproven.
 It is completely wrong for one to assert that supernatural intervention in creation has been ruled out.
-Even if scientists did manage to successfully develop a scientific model that functions without God, proof of unnecessity is not proof of His nonexistence.
-Moreover, the biblical worldview presents us with a universe that absolutely depends on God for its existence.
+Even if scientists did manage to successfully develop a scientific model that functions without God, proof of being unnecessary is not the same as proof of nonexistence.
+The biblical worldview presents us with a universe that absolutely depends on God for its existence.

 “Humanism believes that Nature itself constitutes the sum total of reality…and that supernatural entities simply do not exist.
 This non reality of the supernatural means, on the human level, that men do not possess supernatural and immortal souls; and, on the level of the universe as a whole, that our cosmos does not possess a supernatural and eternal God.”

-A concise refutation of naturalism should suffice as an analysis of the above cited excerpt.
 Naturalism maintains that everything existing emerged from natural properties and causes to the exclusion of supernatural intervention.
 In other words, this logical framework operates on the premise that all things are physical and are thus dictated by the laws of physics and chemistry.
-On the contrary, we know that naturalism is false because things such as numbers, moral laws, and information are nonphysical entities.
+However, we know that this position is false because things such as numbers, moral laws, and information are nonphysical entities.
 These things transcend the five senses which scientists use to make observations and draw inferences.
 The elementary concept of free will disproves naturalism because this philosophy assumes that scientific laws and states are literally in control of all things.

 “the scientific concept of evolution…effectively negates the old religious idea of a divine creation of the whole universe.”